NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

 My study permit will expire before I can submit the post-graduation work permit(PGWP) application.
 How should I proceed with my PGWP?

-If your study permit will expire or become invalid before you can submit your post-graduation work permit application, you have several options on how to proceed.
+If your study permit will expire or become invalid before you can submit your post-graduation work permit application, you have several options for how to proceed.
+If you are unsure what your best option would be, consult with an International Student Advisor, Immigration Specialist for advice.

 Option 1: Apply to extend your study permit within Canada, if eligible